-• Sanitation: All facilities must develop and announce a plan to disinfect and regularly sanitize the facilities, particularly any common touch surface areas.
+- Sanitation: All facilities must develop and announce a plan to disinfect and regularly sanitize the facilities, particularly any common touch surface areas.
 The most basic aspect of infection control is hygiene.
-There must be free and ready access to warm water, soap, hand sanitizer and cleaning supplies for all youth.

-• Prevention: All facilities must provide both staff and youth with medical grade face masks, gloves and proper barriers between non-essential staff and youth to prevent exposure.

-• Testing: All facilities must dedicate a licensed and trained medical staff to administer COVID-19 Testing and to take precautions to ensure that new enrollees are given adequate time to show symptoms or ensure wellness before introduced to the general population.
+There must be free and ready access to warm water, soap, hand sanitizer and cleaning supplies for all youth. - Prevention: All facilities must provide both staff and youth with medical grade face masks, gloves and proper barriers between non-essential staff and youth to prevent exposure. - Testing: All facilities must dedicate a licensed and trained medical staff to administer COVID-19 Testing and to take precautions to ensure that new enrollees are given adequate time to show symptoms or ensure wellness before introduced to the general population.
 However, understanding the nature of solitary confinement, we encourage the use of a safe, interactive and least restrictive use of quarantine.
-Highlighting that the right to live with dignity and without fear, should always be respected.
+Highlighting that the right to live without fear of reprisal is fundamental to the dignity and respect, every citizen is owed in a free and democratic society.